jsonx-org/java/jaxrs/README.md

 ## Abstract

-This document specifies the <ins>JAX-RS Integration for JSONx</ins>, which offers facilities for reading and writing JSON documents from a JAX-RS runtime via the [JSON/Java Binding API][binding].
+This document specifies the <ins>JSONx Integration for JAX-RS</ins>, which offers facilities for reading and writing JSON documents from a JAX-RS runtime via the [JSONx Binding API][binding].

 ## Table of Contents